By Vineeth Polisetti, Director · Published 2026-04-28 · 9 min read

 Quick Answer

 FSSAI does not publish its own lubricant specification — instead it requires food business operators to use lubricants with internationally-recognised food-grade certifications (primarily NSF H1, NSF H2, NSF 3H).
-For Indian food, beverage and pharma plants, the practical compliance discipline is: standardise on NSF H1 products like Castrol's Optileb range for any equipment that could have incidental food contact, maintain NSF certification documents and supplier authorization letters in your audit file, and operate a chain-of-custody log linking each lubricant delivery to specific machines and dates.
+For Indian food, beverage and pharma plants, the practical compliance discipline is: standardise on NSF H1 products like Castrol's Optileb range for any equipment that could have incidental food contact, maintain NSF certification documents and supplier authorisation letters in your audit file, and operate a chain-of-custody log linking each lubricant delivery to specific machines and dates.

 FSSAI auditors don't typically hand you a list of "approved lubricants."
 They ask: where could lubricant contact food, what are you using there, and can you prove it's food-grade?
 The audit-ready answer is a documentary chain that ties NSF H1 certifications, supplier records, and your internal lubrication map together.
 This article walks through how Indian food and pharma plants actually pass that audit.